Terak Corporation: Bankruptcy and acquisition (1984–1985)

 In December 1984, Terak laid off 23 salaried employees, 16 of which had been working on a new 32-bit workstation for the company.
 Terak cited that the end of the product's research and development rendered their employment no longer necessary.
-In February 1985 Teraak declared Chapter 11 bankruptcy after it had defaulted on a credit line the company had with the Bank of Boston.
+In February 1985 Terak declared Chapter 11 bankruptcy after it had defaulted on a credit line the company had with the Bank of Boston.
 The bank required immediate payment of an outstanding balance of $600,000; when Terak could not pay, the bank declared Terak in default and notified that it exercised the right to collect the $225,000 in funds that Terak had deposited within the bank.
 The company faced crushing cost-reductions if it would not raise sufficient capital by May 1985, and in March Terak was seeking a better-capitalized company to acquire them partially or in whole in order for the 32-bit workstation to come to market.
 Meanwhile in bankruptcy protection, Terak published Minn-Draft/PC, a 3D trainer program for users seeking to learn common CADD software for the IBM PC and compatibles.
 The software was originally developed by the University of Minnesota.

 In May 1985, Sanders Associates of Nashua, New Hampshire, agreed to acquire Terak for $3.7 million.
 The terms of the acquisition were later increased to $5.5 million.
 Sanders Associates finalized the purchase of Terak in July 1985, putting the new Terek subsidiary under their CalComp division.
 Terak was one of many CAD/CAM companies struggling financially in 1985; the tech sector in Arizona was also hit particularly hard in that year.